Sparking an Interest in Chemistry

 Successful completion of this degree will enhance advancement opportunities in the education field and provide a teacher advanced training in content and pedagogy.
 The degree can also qualify graduates to teach at the junior or community college level.

-A master’s degree in chemistry with the Education Emphasis qualifies you for teaching chemistry at the high school level, or at the junior or community college level.
+A master’s degree in chemistry with the Education Concentration qualifies you for teaching chemistry at the high school level, or at the junior or community college level.

-Consider UNC's M.S. in Chemistry: Education Emphasis if you are:
+Consider UNC's M.S. in Chemistry: Education Concentration if you are:

 - Interested in advanced research and learning more about chemistry